Elieroc/cr7pt4/README.md

 # Cr7pt4
-Crypta is a simple python project for encrypt or decrypt files.
+Crypta is a simple french python project for encrypt or decrypt files.
 We use the pyAesCrypt's module which use the AES-256 encryption.

 # Requirements
 - Python3